iamai-core/iamai-unity/README.md

 ### 3. Select Platform and Build
 - In the **Platform** section, select **Windows**.
 - Click **Build**.
-- When prompted, select a folder for your build output.
+- When prompted, select/create an empty folder for your build output.
 - Click **Yes** on any confirmation pop-ups.

 ## Post-Build Setup